How to Become an Audiobook Narrator

 Long term, you could make much more money in sales royalties.
 Your working relationship with the author also will be strengthened, because you’ll be invested in the book’s success.

-- Most freelance audiobook work is paid in royalties.
+- Freelance audiobook work is often paid in royalties.

 - If you record an audiobook with ACX, you’ll often either set a flat rate or split royalties with the rights holder.